Lukewatson12/news-pay-per/README.md

 Then compile and migrate the smart contract `compile` `migrate`

+Finally to ensure that both the API & the App have access to the compiled contracts run make `init_truffle` from the root directory

 #### The backend

 Running the backend application is simple.
 The application is stored under `./api`